-Although frequently referenced in TV and print media, autism is a condition that is little understood and often egregiously misunderstood.
+Despite this increase in exposure, awareness and acceptance, autism is still a complicated condition, that is little understood and often egregiously misunderstood.
 There is no shortage of reasons for this lack of understanding, but primary among them is the fact that it’s a complicated condition.
 Below, we’ll go through a short, but hopefully helpful explainer on the facts about autism.

 What is Autism?